turanmerter/Book-Reviews-Made-Serverless/README.md

 * `comment` (string) - the comment made by the user
 * `score` (number) - the score for the book given by the user
 * `modifiable` (boolean) - true if the requesting user is the creator (which means they can remove or update this book), false otherwise

+## Testing of the application

+In order to test the application, Postman can be used with `Book Reviews Made Serverless.postman_collection.json` prepared collection.
+It includes collection wide authorization feature; however, it requires up-to-date Postman in order to create an access token.